Please refer to our important information regarding travel insurance when booking your ski holiday.

 The minimum age for learning to ski depends on the ski school’s policy, facilities and the child’s ability.
 Occasionally ski schools recommend that children under 6 learning to ski for the first time join a kindergarten in order to familiarise them in a more controlled environment.

-For any excursion or other tour that you book, your contract will be with the operator (service provider) of the excursion or tour and not with us.
+For any excursion, other tour or service that you book, your contract will be with the operator (service provider) of the excursion or tour and not with us.
 The decision to take part in any such activity is entirely at your own discretion and risk.
 We are not responsible for the provision of the excursion or tour or for anything that happens during the course of its provision by the operator.
 All service providers reserve the right to revise elements of these conditions as necessary and we will notify you, on their behalf, of any such amendments.
 The contract between you and the service provider is governed by the law of the country where the service is performed.

 The events we offer are often dependent on weather conditions and achieving a minimum number of participants.
-Therefore the programmes offered may not always be available.
+Therefore, the programmes offered may not always be available.
 Mentions of restaurants are merely indications that these facilities exist and that they are popular.
 Excursions or activities that you book and partake in locally are at your own risk and liability.
 It is important that you check that your insurance covers you for these activities.

 Facilities such as lifts, shuttle bus services, saunas, ice rinks and swimming pools may not be operational at the beginning or the end of the season.
 This may also affect some of the facilities in your accommodation.
 This may be due to factors such as weather or the number of tourists in resort, repairs or redecoration.
 These decisions are often made on the spot by their operators and we are not always informed.